Derpnezz/portfolio/README.md

-# Pro-folio
+# Developer's Portfolio

-**Pro-folio** is an open-source developer portfolio website designed to showcase your skills, projects, and experience in a visually appealing and interactive manner similar to a VSCode window.
+This website is an open-source developer portfolio website designed to showcase your skills, projects, and experience in a visually appealing and interactive manner.
 The website is built using Next.js, React, and Tailwind CSS, with integration for sending emails via EmailJS.

 ## Features

-- **Responsive Design**: Optimized for both mobile and web with a developer-themed layout.
+- **Responsive Design**: Optimized for both mobile and web with a themed layout.
 - **Customizable Content**: Easily update your information through `user.json` and `meta.json`.
 - **SEO Optimized**: Pre-configured meta tags and Open Graph (OG) images for improved search engine visibility.